NanoCommons/wgf-fairdata-analysis/README.md

 is inherited from this notebook, which can serve as example when decided what to fill out in the template: https://github.com/sbonaretti/FAIR_metrics/blob/master/code/FAIR_assessment_2.ipynb

+Planned telcons:

+* WGF Tasks telcons: to be planned

 ## Databases planned to be analyzed

 * [eNanoMapper](https://data.enanomapper.net/): Nina + Laurent ([notebook](FAIR_assessment_eNanoMapperDB.ipynb))